-Smartphones have really democratized photo editing, haven’t they?
-Twenty years ago, only pros and geeks edited photos, using equipment and software costing thousands of dollars.
-Now, you do it with free apps.
+Smartphones have democratized photo editing.
+Twenty years ago, only pros and geeks edited photos, using dark room equipment and software costing thousands of dollars.
+Now, we do it with free apps.
 Instagram taught us to indiscriminately apply filters to everything in our camera rolls.
 Aviary gave us a battery of easy-to-use editing tools.
 Snapchat, Prisma and dozens of face morph apps use augmented reality, neural networks and AI to transform our ordinary photos into quirky or artistic gems.

-Let’s look past gimmicky and juvenile apps, because there are some seriously good editing tools out there.
-You probably use some already.
-Like contrast, vibrance, highlights, tint, shadows.
+Look past gimmicky and juvenile apps, because there are some great editing tools out there.
+You probably use a few already, such as brightness, contrast, vibrance, highlights and shadows.
 But do you know exactly what these tools do, and when to use which?

-We will look at the 19 Adobe-powered tools included in the photo scanner app, Pic Scanner Gold.
+Let us look at Adobe’s image editor, which includes a comprehensive set of photo editing tools (It powers many app, including the photo scanner app, Pic Scanner Gold, from which we have taken the following screen shots).
 Even if you aren’t yet a Pic Scanner user, read on: because you’ll also find similar tools (usually a subset of these) in many other photo apps.

 Why scan and edit old photos?